Before we start, who is this for?

 If you’ve crafted your WHY… but still feel stuck, unaligned, or unsure how to act on it—this is for you.

-Whether you’re a purpose-led professional or a leader trying to connect Strengths with strategy, this will help you find & harness the missing piece.
+Whether you’re a purpose-led professional or a leader trying to connect Strengths with strategy, this will help you harness the missing piece.

 Who Is Simon Sinek?